Academic Year 2026-2027

 Class beginning dates

-The Course on the Ministry of Exorcism and Prayer of Liberation is the first program in the world to offer an academic and interdisciplinary formation for those who exercise or wish to deepen their understanding of this particular ministry of the Church.
+The Course on the Ministry of Exorcism and Deliverance Prayer is the first in the world to offer an academic and interdisciplinary program designed for those who practice or wish to deepen their understanding of this particular ministry of the Church.

-Now in its 20th edition, the course has become an international point of reference, shaped by twenty years of research, study, and pastoral experience.
+Now in its 21st edition, it represents today an international point of reference for training in this field, thanks to a rigorous, balanced, and well-founded approach developed over twenty years of research, study, and pastoral accompaniment.

-Organized by the Sacerdos Institute of the Pontifical Athenaeum Regina Apostolorum in Rome, in collaboration with GRIS – the Social-Religious Research and Information Group of Bologna, the program systematically and scientifically examines the anthropological, phenomenological, social, theological, liturgical, canonical, pastoral, spiritual, medical, neuroscientific, pharmacological, symbolic, criminological, legal, and juridical dimensions related to the ministry of exorcism and prayer of liberation.
+Organized by the Sacerdos Institute of the Pontifical Athenaeum Regina Apostolorum in Rome, in collaboration with the GRIS – Socio-Religious Research and Information Group of Bologna, the program addresses in a systematic and scientific manner the anthropological, phenomenological, social, theological, liturgical, canonical, pastoral, spiritual, medical, neuroscientific, pharmacological, symbolic, criminological, and legal dimensions related to the ministry of exorcism and deliverance prayer.

-Drawing on experts and faculty from multiple disciplines – including theology, medicine, psychology, law, neuroscience, and pastoral ministry – the course provides a comprehensive and well-grounded formation that unites theological competence, spiritual discernment, and pastoral responsibility.
+Thanks to the participation of professors and experts from various disciplinary fields – theology, medicine, psychology, law, neuroscience, and pastoral care – the course offers a comprehensive and solid formation that deeply integrates theological competence, spiritual discernment, and pastoral responsibility.

 Course Details